xmlresolver/xmlresolver/README.md

 The practical consequence of this is that the resolver never gets asked to resolve URIs made absolute against either of these forms of URI.
-If you put a document in a JAR file, make sure that all of it’s relative references (includes, imports, etc.) will resolve correctly.
+If you put a document in a JAR file, make sure that all of its relative references (includes, imports, etc.) will resolve correctly.
 You can’t re-interpret them in the resolver.